 The circuit around Mount Tibrogargan is one of the easiest walks in the Glasshouse Mountains.
 Of course, the views aren’t as impressive as when you climb up

 Time: 2 hours

-The Trachyte Circuit is a perfect compromise if you are after a longer walk in the Glasshouse Mountains (not just a lookout) but are not keen on something steep.
+The Trachyte Circuit is a perfect compromise if you are after a slightly longer walk in the Glasshouse Mountains (not just a lookout) but are not keen on something steep.
 It will take you to the lovely Jack Ferris lookout, between Mount Tibrogargan and Mount Tibberoowuccum.

 Mt Tibberoowuccum is maybe the most underrated Glasshouse Mountain walk.
 There are no signs to indicate the start of the hike, so it’s not a popular one.
 It reminded me of Ngungun walk, but a lot more fun.
 A big plus: we saw no one on the track, apart from a couple of people enjoying the views at the summit.
-The last part to the summit can be challenging (especially if you’re scared of heights like me!) as a small section is close to climbing, but the views are worth the efforts.
+The last part to reach the summit can be challenging (especially if you’re scared of heights like me!) as a small section is close to climbing, but the views are worth the effort.
 You’ll still get nice views if you decide not to go all the way up.
 It’s one of my favourite mountain hikes near Brisbane.

 Time: 4-5 hours